iridakos/iridakos.github.io/_posts/2018-03-28-custom-http-headers.markdown

 hidden: true
 ---

-If you need to add a custom HTTP header in your responses in a Ruby on Rails applications all you have to do is to add the following:
+If you need to add a custom HTTP header in your responses in a Ruby on Rails application, all you have to do is to add the following:

 ```ruby
 response.headers['<header name>'] = '<header value>'